mercurius-js/mercurius/docs/api/options.md

 run()
 ```

+Note: `app.graphql.extendSchema` is not allowed if `federationMetadata` is enabled.

 #### app.graphql.replaceSchema(schema)

 It is possible to replace schema and resolvers using `makeSchemaExecutable` function in separate fastify plugins, like so: